NobleNomadic/NomadOS/README.md

 - new [Filename]: Create a new file
 - clear: Clear the screen

+Each user program is able to:
+- Jump to the kernel library (call 0x9000:0x0000) and make syscalls
+- Load other programs and run them
+- Modify data on the disk and in memory

+However, every program must end with a jump instruction to 0x4000:0x0000, the memory address of the shell.
+If a program loads another file onto the disk and gives it control, that file must be the one to do it.
+The shell uses jump instructions to give user programs full control, and so they must do the same to allow the shell to return

 ### Structure on Disk
 | Sectors      | Purpose               |
 |--------------|-----------------------|